TeddyKish/TelegramSoccerBot/README.md

 ## Botito's Menu - Prototype
 ### Private Chat View:
-    /help -> Explain about the different options /start -> What's the secret password? -> Great!
-What's your name? -> Thanks!
+    /help | /start -> Explain about the different options /ranker
+    If not logged in -> What's the secret password? -> Thanks!
 Use /help to proceed.
-    /ranker
         /rank -> Who do you want to rank? -> Rank that player /myranking -> Prints a message with all ranked players, and a list of all unranked players /settings
-            /changename -> What's your name? -> Succesfully updated /getadmin -> What's the Admin password? -> Successfully made you an admin of this bot!
             /reset -> Are you sure you want to reset all rankings? -> Successfully reset rankings, deletes the chat and everything
     /admin
+    If not logged in -> What's the secret password? -> Thanks!
+Use /help to proceed.
         /gameday
             /list
                 /set -> Please send today's message -> Successfully loaded today's list